 James Cameron subsequently went onto the enormous success of Aliens (1986), followed by the problem-ridden underwater alien contact film The Abyss (1989), Terminator 2, the spy comedy True Lies (1994), the runaway success of Titanic (1997) and the long-planned Avatar (2009).
-Cameron has also written the millennial virtual reality film Strange Days (1995), which was directed by his wife Kathryn Bigelow, as well as produced the near future tv series Dark Angel (2000-2), the remake of Solaris (2002), the rock diving survival film Sanctum (2011) and produced Cirque du Soleil: Worlds Away (2012), as well as hosts and produces the tv documentary series AMC Visionaries: James Camerons The Story of Science Fiction (2018 ).
+Cameron has also written the millennial virtual reality film Strange Days (1995), which was directed by his wife Kathryn Bigelow, as well as produced the near future tv series Dark Angel (2000-2), the remake of Solaris (2002), the rock diving survival film Sanctum (2011) and Cirque du Soleil: Worlds Away (2012), as well as hosts and produces the tv documentary series AMC Visionaries: James Camerons The Story of Science Fiction (2018 ).